Larry Steele: College career

-NBA Playing Career
+NBA playing career

 Portland Trail Blazers

 He was drafted by the Trail Blazers in 1971, with the 2nd pick in the 3rd round (37th overall) and by the Kentucky Colonels in the 1971 American Basketball Association draft.
 In 1974 he was drafted again by the Kentucky Colonels in the 5th round of the ABA draft of NBA players.
 He joined the Trail Blazers at the start of the Blazers' second season and became a roster mainstay for nine years before knee injuries forced him into retirement at the end of the 1979–80 season.

 Steele played his entire NBA career for the team (retiring from basketball at the end of the 1979–80 season).
 Steele led the NBA in steals in the 1973–74 NBA season—the first year steals were recorded by the league with 2.68 swipes per game.
 He played 20.7 MPG on the 1977 championship team (starting nine games) averaging a career high 10.3 points per game.
 During his nine-year NBA career, all with the Trail Blazers, he averaged 8.2 points, 2.9 assists, 1.39 steals and 24.2 minutes while starting 337 games.
 The Trail Blazers retired his jersey (15) on October 11, 1981.